Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Case study---day-ahead scheduling capacity determination

 \section{Case study---day-ahead scheduling capacity determination}

 The PJM interconnection is a \gls{RTO} serving 65 million people across 13 states and the District of Columbia.
 The system demand ranges between $\SI{80}{\giga\watt}$ to $\SI{150}{\giga\watt}$, the summer peak in 2024 exceeding $\SI{152}{\giga\watt}$.
+This section presents a case study of the proposed approach applied to the PJM Interconnection.
+Although the case study focuses on PJM, the proposed framework is model-agnostic and system-independent, relying solely on historical peak demand data and exogenous covariates.
+Consequently, its application to other power systems is straightforward, requiring only minor methodological adjustments and metric-specific adaptations to align with the reliability indicators used.
+In this case study, we demonstrate day ahead capacity determination based on the \gls{LOLP}.
 The simplified block diagram of the scheduling workflow of PJM is shown in \autoref{fig:pjm_market}.

-According to PJM Manual 11 \cite{ciabattoni_pjm_2024}, offers and bids are submitted into the day-ahead markets by market participants.
-Following the closure of the markets at 11:00 ahead of the operating day, PJM performs market clearing through the \gls{SCED} engine to select the most economic generation offers while ensuring generation is sufficient to satisfy demand.
-The hourly generation schedule, \gls{LMP}, and \gls{MCP} determined by \gls{SCED} are posted before 13:30, and winners are allowed to make adjustments to the cleared schedules through the rebidding market, which closes at 14:45.
-PJM then performs a second resource commitment known as the \gls{RAC}, which ensures sufficient generation capacity is scheduled to meet the reserve requirements for the next operating day as the activities progress to the real-time markets at midnight.

-To prepare for possible contingencies and maintain energy balance under operational uncertainty, additional generation resources known as reserves are scheduled by \gls{RAC} based on \autoref{fig:pjm_capacity} and placed on standby during the operating day.
-In this case study, we apply our approach and demonstrate a risk-based \gls{DASC} requirement determination method.
-For simplicity, the case study only considers total system demand within the PJM \gls{RTO} region.
-External bilateral sales and scheduled interchanges with neighboring balancing authority areas are ignored.
+According to PJM Manual 11 \cite{pjm_interconnection_pjm_2021}, day-ahead bids close at 11:00, followed by market clearing through the \gls{SCED} engine, which posts generation schedules, \gls{LMP}, and \gls{MCP} by 13:30.
+Participants may rebid until 14:45, when PJM conducts the \gls{RAC} to ensure sufficient reserves for the next day.
+To prepare for contingencies and maintain energy balance, these reserves, shown in \autoref{fig:pjm_capacity}, are scheduled and placed on standby during operations.
+Because the \gls{RAC} is the final opportunity to commit capacity, the proposed forecasts must align with the 14:45 timeline to be operationally relevant.
+In this case study, the method is applied to determine risk-based \gls{DASC} requirements, focusing on total system demand within the PJM \gls{RTO} region.
+For simplicity, external bilateral sales and scheduled interchanges with neighboring balancing authority areas are excluded.